Book of Basics

 Virtualizing the Controller

-The key reasons for running the Nutanix controllers as VMs in user-space really come down to two core areas:
+The key reasons for running the Nutanix controllers as VMs in user-space really come down to four core areas:

 - Maintenance / Upgrades